Provorov lifts Flyers past Islanders in 2OT to force Game 7 - WHIZ News

 The Flyers made it 2-0 when van Riemsdyk beat Varlamov with a slap shot from the left circle with 8:08 left.

-Aube-Kubel was sent off for slashing with 5 1/2 minutes left, putting the Islanders on the their second power play.
-Once again, New York managed just one shot on goal during the advantage.

-However, just seconds after the penalty expired, Brassard tipped a pass from Devon Toews past Hart to pull the Islanders within one.
+Just seconds after an Islanders power play expired, Brassard tipped a pass from Devon Toews past Hart to pull the Islanders within one with 3:27 left in the first.

 NOTES: Islanders had Barzal back in the lineup after he left Game 5 late in the third period when he was hit in the face by a stick. … The Flyers were without F Sean Couturier, who left Game 5 in the second period after a collision with Barzal. … New York was 1 for 6 on the power play.
 Philadelphia was 0 for 4.